nathawkins/Personal/README.md

 1. Mathematica notebook for using hydrogen wave functions and spherical harmonics easier
 1. Prime Number Testing Algorithm (Primality Test)
 1. Terminal application.
 Game where you try and escape without being eaten by a monster
+1. Project directory template for organizing a computational research project's files.

 ---